Vappi/gha-jacoco-coverage-report/README.md

 A Github action that publishes the JaCoCo report as a comment in the Pull Request with customizable pass percentage for modified modules, files and the overall project.
 You can view the coverage of just the changed files in your pull request.

+note: This fork only changes the delta be parsed from the difference between `paths` and `base-paths`

 ## Usage

 ### Pre-requisites